Art Therapy with Amy?

 Group art therapy sessions are a different experience to individual work.

 In a group setting the therapist will act as a guide and facilitator for the peer group to journey together through a shared or similar experience.

 It is a more affordable way to access art therapy, with the added benefit of meeting like-minded people.

-Ask about creating a program for your group, or watch for invitations to join a future group program
+Ask about creating a program or workshop for your group.

 My philosophy is Jalling the Drom, an old gypsy phrase meaning to wander the road and see what you might find.

-Together we explore your inner landscape using art materials or by walking in our World Heritage National Park in the Blue Mountains.
+Together we explore your inner landscape using art materials as guides for your recovery.

 “I am not afraid of storms for I am learning to sail my ship”

 I acknowledge that beneath the asphalt and concrete laid by the colonialist it remains Aboriginal land.
 I live and work on Dharug and Gundungurra land and pay my respects to elders past, present, and emerging.